confluentinc/ksql/design-proposals/klip-32-sql-testing-tool.md

 - design of the test file format
 - design of the testing-specific directives
-- outline features that need to be implemented in order to replace QTT/testing-tool
+- outline features that need to be implemented in order to replace (R)QTT/testing-tool
-- sketch out an implementation

 This KLIP does not cover:

-- implementation of a migration path from QTT/testing-tool
+- implementation of a migration path from (R)QTT/testing-tool, but we plan to deprecate and remove the ksql-test-runner over the next few releases.
+At the time when we remove it, we will build some convenience scripts to help generate YATT sql files.
 - generating historical plans from YATT sql tests

 The intention of this KLIP is to provide a solid foundation for YATT to eventually replace the other